rgero/Penalty_Tracker/README.md

-# Penalty Tracker
+# Penalty Counter
 ---------
-Penalty Tracker is a program written by Roy Gero.
-The purpose of this program is going to be a web scraper that parses through the box scores for NHL games and creates a database of all the penalties called in the season.
-With this database, an end user can search for the number of times a certain penalty was called, a number of times a team had a penalty called on them, as well as some other criteria.

-It is my intention to have the user be able to generate HTML Reports based on the search criteria they enter.

-This project is also going to be an example of my abilities to create unit tests using the module "unittest" provided in Python 2.7.10
+Written by Roy Gero in Python 2.7.10 using object orientated design

+## Purpose of the Program
+Every NHL season there are 1,230 games played between the 30 teams and each one of these games, there can be any number of penalties called.
+I want to provide people with the ability to make more informed statements when it comes to penalties that occur.
+The way that this program performs this is by searching the NHL website and gathering all the penalties that occur.
+After gathering the information, the program hands a text file to a website.
+This website, seen in the repo "[Penalty Counter Website](https://github.com/Roymond35/PenaltyCounterWebsite)" takes the parameters the user is looking for and parses the text file for anything that matches.

+## Things learned through this project
+* unittest module - One of the skill I wanted to strengthen was the ability to think through and use automated tests to insure that changes made to algorithms or functions didn't change the overall result.
+* ftp module - This was a smaller area I wanted to improve upon, however, programmatically accessing a website through the Python 2.7.10 ftp module was something I did want to learn.